What is AA All About?

 Within the ELSA UK network, our main focus over the last two years has been on setting up and developing two AA projects:

 The ELSA Amicus Essay prize

 This project was firstly launched as a point initiative of ELSA UK and ELSA Ireland in 2016, as a result of our collaboration with Amicus ALJ, one of our partner organisations.
 The third edition of the competitions was launched in November 2018 with the deadline set for 31 January 2019.
 The winner will receive two weeks' work experience at the London office of Amicus ALJ.

 The Student Comparative and European Law Review (SCELR)

 SCELR is a joint initiative of ELSA United Kingdom and ELSA Ireland which seeks to extol excellent student scholarship and share high-quality articles from students throughout Europe with the wider legal community in the UK, Ireland, and beyond.
 As the second and most significant of two new interrelated AA projects established in the 2016-17 term, the SCELR marks a turning point for the National Board of ELSA UK.

 The first edition of SCELR was firstly launched in February 2017 in collaboration with our academic partner, the Sheffield Centre for International and European Law.
-The First Edition of SCELR was published in December 2017, and the second edition was published in February 2019, and the third edition was published in December 2019.
+The First Edition of SCELR was published in December 2017, the second edition was published in February 2019, and the third edition was published in December 2019.

 It is a fantastic opportunity for law students at different stages of their academic career to have their work published.